I am a professional counselor working in Castle Rock and Centennial helping clients who have experienced Childhood Trauma and Neglect

-- I also provide the calming mindful techniques you will need for processing those feelings and those from your past.
-Along with those I do some neurodevelopment around resources for you to use when memories come up.
+- I also provide the calming mindful techniques you will need for processing those trauma or neglect feelings and memories from your past.
+Along with those I do some neuroplasticity development around resources for you to use when memories come up.

-- In my office you will be able to connect with compassion for what you have experienced and for your journey out of the negative thoughts and behaviors that are rooted in your childhood.
+- In my office you will be able to connect with compassion for what you have experienced and for your journey out of the negative thoughts and behaviors that are rooted in your childhood experiences.

-- I understand how hard it is to look back and will encourage you regularly to trust your courage.
+- I understand how hard it is to look back and will encourage you regularly.

 Call now for an appointment and let’s find your bright light in this darkness.